everythingben/imtotallybuyingthat/source/_posts/bath-duck-anatomy.md

 - wtf
 ---

-Ever wonder how your favorite bathtime toy looked on the inside?
+Ever wonder what your favorite bathtime toy looks like on the inside?

 This "rubber duck" is a partially transparent anatomy model.
-You won't learn much by studying it but it's a classic example of the weird Amazon products you'll find here.
+A classic example of the weird Amazon products you'll find here.

 Easy to assemble.
 Ages 8 and up.